-In-kind replacement, restoration, or repair of existing infrastructure, pavement, or facilities including, but not limited to, roadways and parking lots, provided they will perform the same function for which they were originally designed and constructed.
+In-kind replacement, restoration, or repair of existing infrastructure, pavement, or facilities including, but not limited to, roadways, parking lots and overhead utilities, provided they will perform the same function for which they were originally designed and constructed.
 [Compare maintenance activity with maintenance, development, and demolition.]